Course dates: 25 June - 13 July 2018

 The topics to be covered will include:

-Design and analysis of epidemiological studies, including case-control, cohort, cross-sectional, intervention studies and clinical trials.
+Design and analysis of epidemiological studies, including sampling and power calculations as well as different types of trial design i.e. case-control, cohort, cross-sectional, intervention studies and clinical trials.

-Statistical methods in epidemiology, including t-test, chi-square test, Mantel-Haenszel analysis, age standardization, simple linear regression and survival analysis.
+Statistical methods in epidemiology, including t-tests, chi-square tests, Mantel-Haenszel analysis, age standardization, linear and logistic regression and survival analysis.

 Data analysis using Stata software.

-Teaching will be through lectures, seminars and practical sessions.
-Seminar discussions will focus on current issues and controversies in epidemiology.
-The practical sessions will involve the analysis, interpretation and discussion in small groups of a variety of epidemiological studies, and participants will make use of the computer facilities available in the School.
+Teaching will be undertaken through lectures, seminars and practical sessions.
+The practical sessions will involve analysis, interpretation and discussion of epidemiological issues or data in small groups and participants will make use of the computer facilities available in the School.
 Stata will be the statistical software package used to gain an understanding of concepts.